grayresearch/CX/README.md

 For the purposes and scope of this Spec, a Custom Function Unit is defined as a hardware core that
 * accepts requests and produces responses, wherein:
-* requests may comprise a custom function ID and 0-3 request data words;
+* requests may comprise a custom function ID and 0-3 integer request data words;
-* responses may comprise a success/error code and 0-2 response data words or an error ID;
+* responses may comprise a success/error code and 0-2 integer response data words or an error ID;
 * may be stateless, such that all function invocations are pure functions and are side-effect free, or
 * may be stateful, with private internal state only, such that all